By

 • Communication protocols such as HTTP and REST

-API examples and practical applications in various sectors
+Examples of APIs and practical applications in different sectors

 Database APIs enable real-time access to data.
 Applications query and modify information without knowing the technical details of the storage system.